A Generalist Dynamics Model for Control: Experiments

 We can make the planner use its budget of imaginary samples $K$ more efficiently by biasing the candidate action trajectories using a proposal policy, as described in section \ref{sec:method_mpc_proposal}.
 Results for this are reported, for \texttt{humanoid stand}, in Fig.\ \ref{fig:expert_humanoid_with_proposal}.

-As the proposal policy, we use the same transformer sequence model with the same weights that we also use as a TDM, the only difference is that we condition it as a BC policy at test time, as described in section \ref{sec:background_modelling_trajectory}.
+As the proposal policy, we use the same transformer sequence model with the same weights that we also use as a TDM, but condition it as a BC policy at test time, as described in section \ref{sec:background_modelling_trajectory}.
 The pure proposal policy is far from perfect, but useful as a bias.

-If we add not-too-high amounts of additive noise to obtain candidate action sequences, and use a planning horizon $N$ that is not too myopic, we can significantly improve on the proposal.
-The model correctly distinguishes worse from better actions, indicating that the planner, not the model, was the limiting factor in the random shooting experiment in Fig.\ \ref{fig:same_domain_results_humanoid}.
-This is an example where a hybrid approach of using the transformer sequence model both as a TDM and a BC policy can work better than each of these alone.
+Adding not-too-high amounts of additive noise to obtain candidate action sequences, and using a planning horizon $N$ that is not too myopic, the TDM can significantly improve on the proposal.
+The model is able to consistently distinguish worse from better actions in the proposal-biased distribution; in fact the biased planner's performance approaches the asymptotic ($K\rightarrow\infty$) expert model's performance (Fig.\ \ref{fig:same_domain_results_humanoid}).
+In this example, the hybrid approach of using the transformer sequence model both as a TDM and a BC policy outperforms each of these alone.